-There may be various issues you may come around due to which you can face trouble logging in to Windows 11/10.
-Previously, we’ve discussed the fix for the failure of Group Policy Client Service while logging in.
+There may be various issues that cause trouble logging in to Windows 11/10.
+Previously, we discussed the fix for the failure of Group Policy Client Service while logging in.
 Today, we’ll discuss the temporary potential corrupted User Profile.
-When you don’t log in to Windows using the correct user path directory, this issue comes into play.
+This issue comes into play when you don’t log in to Windows using the correct user path directory.

 When you’re logged in with a temporary profile, a notification on the right side of the taskbar keeps popping up:

-Now since you’re warned that you’re on a temporary profile, every file operation you’ll be performing will be nullified at the next sign-in.
-But what if you get the same issue on the next sign-in.
+Since you’re warned that you’re on a temporary profile, every file operation you perform will be nullified at the next sign-in.
+But what if you get the same issue during the next sign-in?
 If you are the administrator of the system facing this issue, you can apply the registry method discussed below to resolve this problem:

 First, create a system restore point.
 Next backup all your data.

-1. Press Windows Key + R combination, type put Regedt32.exe in Run dialog box and hit Enter to open the Registry Editor.
+1. Press Windows Key + R combination, type put Regedit in Run dialog box and hit Enter to open the Registry Editor.

 2. Navigate to the following location: